Automatic language translation

 No. While tuition is provided by the Law Extension Committee established by the University of Sydney students are not considered graduates or students of the University of Sydney.

-The Diploma in Law is issued by the Legal Profession Admission Board of NSW.
+The Diploma in Law is issued by, and you will be a student of the Legal Profession Admission Board of NSW .

 Attending Lectures

 All students have the option to attend classes in person on Campus or via Zoom as LEC live stream the lectures in real time.
 You just need to keep in mind that the lectures will be in Sydney Time 6pm-9pm (AEST).
-Additionally local and non-local students will both have the same access to lecture recordings (recordings are not released weekly but in batches at four points during the semester).
+While all students are provided with lecture recordings at set points in the tuition the expectation is that students will attend lectures.

 Attendance at Weekend Schools